spaceshiptrip/nadabarkada-fitness/README.md

 ### 4) Test-data workflow

+- The UI currently has participant-management controls and participant PIN reset in the Admin Panel
-- There is not yet an admin reset button in the UI
+- There is not yet a full admin-only seed/reset workflow for bulk test data in the UI or Apps Script
 - Test data can be created directly through the UI by adding test participants and logs
 - For isolated frontend-only testing, remove `VITE_APP_SCRIPT_URL` locally and use mock mode with browser `localStorage`
 - To clear mock-mode test data, clear browser `localStorage` for this site